Diplomatic dash as end of Israel-Gaza truce looms

 Israeli Army Radio said on Monday that the government in Tel Aviv was awaiting Hamas’s response on extending the truce for an additional day in exchange for the release of 10 detainees.

-Blinken spoke with his Egyptian counterpart Sameh Shoukry on Sunday to discuss obstacles threatening Israel’s truce with Hamas and ways to reach a comprehensive ceasefire, Egypt’s foreign ministry said.
+Blinken spoke with his Egyptian counterpart Sameh Shoukry on Sunday to discuss obstacles threatening Israel’s truce with Hamas and ways to reach a comprehensive ceasefire, Egypt’s Ministry of Foreign Affairs said.

-Meanwhile, China’s top diplomat Wang Yi will visit New York this week to hold a United Nations Security Council meeting on the Israel-Hamas conflict, Beijing’s foreign ministry said.
+Meanwhile, China’s top diplomat Wang Yi will visit New York this week to hold a United Nations Security Council meeting on the Israel-Hamas conflict, Beijing’s Foreign Ministry said.

 The EU’s top foreign policy official Josep Borrell also joined the push to maintain the truce.

-“The pause should be extended to make it sustainable and long lasting while working for a political solution,” he said on Monday at the start of a meeting of the intergovernmental organisation Union for the Mediterranean, at which Israel was absent.
+“The pause should be extended to make it sustainable and long-lasting while working for a political solution,” he said on Monday at the start of a meeting of the intergovernmental organisation Union for the Mediterranean, at which Israel was absent.

 The European official called for a “political solution that should allow us to break the cycle of violence once and for all”.

-“Nothing can justify the indiscriminate brutality Hamas unleashed against civilians on seven of October,” he said.
+“Nothing can justify the indiscriminate brutality Hamas unleashed against civilians” on October 7, he said.
 “But one horror cannot justify another horror.”

+NATO Secretary-General Jens Stoltenberg said that an extension of the truce “would allow for much-needed relief to the people of Gaza and the release of more hostages”.

+Speaking to reporters in Brussels, he also said Iran should rein in its “proxies” in what was likely a reference to Lebanon’s Hezbollah group.